Aer Lingus Flight 164

-on route from Dublin in Ireland to London Heathrow in England.
+on route from Dublin in Ireland to London in England.

 Hijacking and standoff

-While on approach to Heathrow, about five minutes before the flight was due to land in England, a 55-year-old Australian man named Laurence James Downey went into the aircraft lavatory and doused himself in petrol, a highly flammable liquid.
+While on approach to Heathrow, about five minutes before the flight was due to land in England, a 55-year-old Australian man named Laurence James Downey went into the aircraft lavatory and doused himself in petrol.
 He then went to the cockpit and demanded that the plane continue on to Le Touquet – Côte d'Opale Airport in France and refuel there for a flight to Tehran, Iran.
 Upon landing at Le Touquet, Downey further demanded the publication in the Irish press of a nine-page statement which he had the captain throw from the cockpit window.

 After an eight-hour standoff (during which time Downey released 11 of his 108 hostages), French special forces stormed the plane and apprehended Downey.
 No shots were fired during the ordeal and nobody was injured.

 Aftermath

 It was later found out that Downey was being sought by police in Perth, Australia, in connection with a $70,000 land fraud incident, and was also wanted in Shannon, Ireland, for alleged assault.
 He was sentenced in February 1983, in Saint-Omer, France, to five years' imprisonment for air piracy.
 Downey was released after only 18 months in prison.
 He then returned to Australia.